 Australian publications like the Bulletin, Truth and Pix were popular in New Zealand, and writers moved both ways – the poet Henry Lawson spent time in New Zealand, while author Jean Devanny and comedian John Clarke settled in Australia.

-The legendary racehorse Phar Lap won the affection and national pride of both countries.
-Born in Timaru in 1926, he was sold to an Australian owner in 1928.
-The gangling chestnut went on to win 37 races out of 51 starts, including the 1930 Melbourne Cup and the world’s richest race, the 1932 Agua Caliente Handicap in Tijuana, Mexico.
-He died mysteriously three weeks later, and his body was divided between Australia and New Zealand – his skeleton is at Te Papa in Wellington, his massive heart is in a jar at the Australian National Museum, Canberra, and his hide is at the Museum Victoria, Melbourne.
+The legendary racehorse Phar Lap won the affection and stirred the national pride of both countries.
+Born near Timaru in 1926, he was sold to an Australian owner in 1928.
+The gangling chestnut went on to win 37 races from 51 starts, including the 1930 Melbourne Cup and the world’s richest race, the 1932 Agua Caliente Handicap in Tijuana, Mexico.
+He died mysteriously three weeks later, and his body was divided between Australia and New Zealand – his skeleton is at Te Papa in Wellington, his massive heart is in a jar at the National Museum of Australia in Canberra, and his hide is at the Melbourne Museum.

 Horse racing has for over 150 years been a shared passion, and New Zealand punters and public follow the Melbourne Cup, Australia’s premier race.
 Games between the nations in rugby, rugby league, cricket, netball and minor sports are always intense and sometimes ill-mannered affairs.
 The famous incident in a one-day cricket game in 1981 when an Australian bowler rolled the last ball underarm – against the spirit but not the rules of the game – became, for New Zealanders at least, a symbol of the distrust which sport can engender.
-Since the 1990s or 2000s New Zealand teams have competed in Australian-based competitions in netball, football, rugby league and basketball, and both Australian and New Zealand teams compete with South African teams in the Super 15 rugby competition and the Rugby Championship.
-Bathurst in Australia is a focus for car-racing fans, and New Zealand drivers are prominent in the Australian V8 Supercars Championship.
+In the 1990s and 2000s New Zealand teams competed in Australian-based competitions in netball, football, rugby league and basketball, and Australian and New Zealand teams compete in the Super Rugby competition and the Rugby Championship.
+Bathurst in New South Wales is a focus for car-racing fans, and New Zealand drivers are prominent in the Australian V8 Supercars Championship.

-In 2011 New Zealand’s relations with Australia were closer than they had ever been.
+In the 2010s New Zealand’s relations with Australia were closer than they had ever been.
 In trade, the movement of peoples, culture and attitudes the countries shared much.
 While Australasia as a term had fallen from favour, the two countries shared a common destiny in the Asia–Pacific region.